 Buying a motorbike in India is only for the brave.
 If it’s an old classic you’re after, the 350- or 500cc Enfield Bullet, sold cheapest in Puducherry, on the Tamil Nadu coast, leads the field, with models becoming less idiosyncratic the more recent they are.
-Low price and practicality may be your priorities so a smaller model from the likes of Bajaj, built in India but based on dependable old Japanese designs, may fit the bill if not the image.
+If low price and practicality are your priorities, a smaller model from the likes of Bajaj, built in India but based on dependable old Japanese designs, may fit the bill if not the image.
 Delhi’s Karol Bagh area is renowned for its motorcycle shops and rental agencies.
-Obviously, you’ll have to haggle over the price, but you can expect to pay half to two-thirds the original price for a bike in reasonable condition.
+Obviously, you’ll have to haggle over the price, but you can expect to pay half to twothirds of the original price for a bike in reasonable condition.
 Given the right bargaining skills, you can sell it again later for a similar price – perhaps to another foreign traveller – by advertising it in hotels and restaurants.
-A certain amount of bureaucracy is involved in transferring vehicle ownership to a new owner, but a garage should be able to put you on to a broker (“auto consultant”) who, for a modest commission (around Rs1000–2000), will help you find a seller or a buyer, and do the necessary paperwork.
+A certain amount of bureaucracy is involved in transferring vehicle ownership to a new owner but a garage should be able to put you on to a broker (“auto consultant”) who, for a modest commission (around Rs1000–2000), will help you find a seller or a buyer, and do the necessary paperwork.

-Motorbike rental is available in many tourist towns and can be fun for local use, but the condition can be hit and miss.
+Motorbike rental is available in many tourist towns and can be fun for local journeys, but the condition of the bike can be hit and miss.
 However, unless you know your stuff, this is a better strategy than diving in and buying a machine.
-Unlike with sales, it’s in a rental outfit’s interest to hire you a bike that works.
-Mechanically, the important thing to establish is the condition of the chain and sprockets, whether the machine starts and runs smoothly and not least, whether both brakes and lights work (even so, riding at night is inadvisable).
+Unlike with sales, it’s in a rental outfit’s interest to rent you a bike that works.
+Mechanically, the important thing to establish is the condition of the chain and sprockets, whether the machine starts and runs smoothly and, not least, whether both brakes and lights work (even so, riding at night is inadvisable).
 An in-depth knowledge of mechanics is not so necessary as every town has a bike mender who will be no stranger to Enfields.

 In many ways a bicycle is the ideal form of transport in India, offering total independence without loss of contact with local people.
 You can camp out, though there are cheap lodgings in almost every village – take the bike into your room with you – and, if you get tired of pedalling, you can put it on top of a bus as luggage, or transport it by train.

 You can also take taxis, usually rather battered Ambassadors (painted black and yellow in the large cities) and Maruti omnivans.
 With luck, the driver will agree to use the meter; in theory you’re within your rights to call the police if he doesn’t, but the usual compromise is to agree a fare for the journey before you get in.
+Naturally, it helps to have an idea in advance what the fare should be, though any figures quoted in this or any other guide should be treated as being the broadest of guidelines only.
 From places such as main stations, you may be able to find other passengers to share a taxi to the town centre.
 Many stations, and certainly most airports, operate pre-paid taxi schemes with set fares that you pay before departure; more expensive pre-paid limousines are also available.

-That most Indian of vehicles, the auto-rickshaw – commonly referred to as just an ‘auto’ – is the front half of a motor scooter with a couple of seats mounted on the back.
-Cheaper than taxis, better at nipping in and out of traffic, and usually metered (although again very few drivers are willing to use theirs and you should agree a fare before setting off), auto-rickshaws are a little unstable and their drivers often rather reckless, but that’s all part of the fun.
-In major tourist centres rickshaw-wallahs can, however, hassle you endlessly on the street, often shoving themselves right in your path to prevent you from ignoring them, and once you’re inside they may take you to several shops before reaching your destination.
-Moreover, agreeing a price before the journey will not necessarily stop your rickshaw-wallah reopening discussion when the trip is under way or at its end.
+That most Indian of vehicles, the auto-rickshaw – commonly referred to as just an “auto” – is the front half of a motor scooter with a couple of seats mounted on the back.
+Cheaper than taxis, better at nipping in and out of traffic, and usually metered (although, again, very few drivers are willing to use theirs and you should agree a fare before setting off), auto-rickshaws are a little unstable and their drivers often rather reckless but that’s all part of the fun.
+In major tourist centres rickshaw-wallahs can, however, hassle you endlessly on the street, often shoving themselves right in your path to prevent you from ignoring them, and once you’re inside they may try to take you to several shops before reaching your destination.
 In general it is better to hail a rickshaw than to take one that’s been following you, and to avoid those that hang around outside posh hotels.